-These insects can live in the lowland forested areas, and their nests are subterranean.
+Murder hornets can live in lowland forested areas, and their nests are subterranean.
 These hornets predominantly nest in their tunnels, the burrows of other animals or rodents, or within the roots of rotted pine.
-These hornets are extreme predators against other insects and bees, hence the given name “Murder Hornet.”
+These hornets are extreme predators of other insects and bees, hence the given name “murder hornet.”

 These hornets kill and feed off larger insects, including the colonies of honeybees.
 They invade the honeybee hive, kill the adults by sting or decapitation, and use the adults, pupae, and larvae to feed the young of their own.
 According to beekeepers, a group of these hornets can devastate an entire colony of the European honeybee, as each hornet can kill tens of bees per minute.

 The European honeybees, the type of bee responsible for the majority of honey and crop production, are virtually defenseless against the hornet.
 The defense of the European honeybee is unorganized, and their individualized stings are no match for the larger and armored hornet.